Facts About Culture, Geography, and History of Botswana

 As a foreigner visiting Botswana, locals may call you “lekgoa”.
 In English, this directly translates to ‘spat out by the sea’.
 It is usually used for a white person, mainly expatriates who are believed to have crossed seas to get to Botswana.
 It is a term also used in township and villages of South Africa.

-6. Highest concentration of wild elephants in all of Africa
+6. The highest concentration of wild elephants in all of Africa

 5. Home to the Kalahari Desert